How to Choose a Burial Site & Final Resting Place

 Cremation involves a body being incinerated and turned to ash after death.
 When a deceased person is cremated, their ashes may be given to the family or entombed.
 A person can be cremated either before or after an open-casket funeral service.

 According to the National Funeral Directors Association, the average cost of cremation, along with a viewing and funeral service, was $5,150 in 2019.
-This cost didn’t include service fees, an urn (which can include outdoor urns, like the one pictured below), or other miscellaneous related expenses.
+This cost didn’t include service fees or other miscellaneous related expenses.

 Cremation is less expensive than burial and may help families to feel as though they’re not obligated to live near the area where a body is buried.
 Your family may keep your ashes if they wish to, or scatter them in your favorite place.